Hyperproof/hypersync-sdk/doc/01-getting-started.md

 1. Copy the sample or template to another folder on your computer.
 Feel free to rename the folder if that helps.
 2. From the command line run `hp login` to authorize the Hyerproof CLI to access your develoment organization.
 IMPORTANT: When the authorization screen appears make sure you choose your develoment organization from the dropdown.
+3. Change to the directory (`cd`) of your new folder.
-3. Next run this command to install the custom Hypersync app.
+4. Next run this command to install the custom Hypersync app.
 ```
-hp customapps import NEED MORE...
+hp customapps import .
 ```

 At this point you will see console output like this: